kathyforero/kathyforero/README.md

 ### 💲👩🏻‍🏫 [Analysis Between the Relationship of One's Economic Situation and Our Academic Performance](https://github.com/DERS0214/ED-Proyecto-2P)

-🛍 A project that studies the relationship between an individual's economic situation and their academic performance.
-Using charts and various statistical tools like Sample Analysis, Qualitative and Quantitative Statistics, Hypothesis Formulation, and Confidence Intervals, all the involved factors were analyzed, leading to a somewhat ambiguous conclusion, where stress appears to play a more significant role than anything else.<br>
+🛍 Using charts and various statistical tools like Sample Analysis, Qualitative and Quantitative Statistics, Hypothesis Formulation, and Confidence Intervals, all the involved factors on the studied subjects were analyzed, leading to a somewhat ambiguous conclusion.<br>
 **Tech Stack:** Java, JavaFX<br>
 **Status:** ✅ Completed